DongzeHE/scpca-docs/docs/getting_started.md

 These metrics can be used to directly filter the `SingleCellExperiment` object based on informed minimum thresholds.

 If you are planning to filter low quality cells using these hard cutoffs, we encourage you to read more about the various metrics and plot the distribution of each metric before deciding on which cells to exclude.
-The chapter on [Quality Control in Orchestrating Single Cell Analysis](http://bioconductor.org/books/3.13/OSCA.basic/quality-control.html#quality-control) provides a nice guide to checking diagnostic plots and then choosing cutoffs.
+The [Quality Control chapter in Orchestrating Single Cell Analysis](http://bioconductor.org/books/3.13/OSCA.basic/quality-control.html#quality-control) provides a nice guide to checking diagnostic plots and then choosing cutoffs.

 ## Normalization